LucientZ/YouTube-Frame-Ripper/README.md

 //// KWARGS ////
-const url = "https://www.youtube.com/watch?v=FtutLA63Cp8"; // Currently only works with youtube links. const fileOutputName = "Bad-Apple";                        // Output name to be appended to all relevant file names. const framesPerSecond = 24;                                // Defines how many frames should be converted per second of the video.
-Enter 0 to be the fps of the video. const textOutput = true;                                   // Defines whether frames will be converted to text.
+const url = "https://www.youtube.com/watch?v=FtutLA63Cp8"; // Currently only works with youtube links. const fileOutputName = "Bad-Apple";                        // Output name to be appended to all relevant file names. const framesPerSecond = 12;                                // Defines how many frames should be converted per second of the video.
+Enter 0 to be the fps of the video. const textOutput = true;                                   // Defines whether frames will be converted to text. const localFile = "";                                      // If there is a local file that you want to extract the frames from, type its location here.
+Otherwise, leave this string blank.

-// Applies if textOutput is true const targetWidth = 8;                                     // Width of final frame. const targetHeight = 6;                                    // Height of final frame. const printToConsole = true;                               // Prints text frames to the console as an animation.
-Playback speed will be framesPerSecond.
-If set to 0 or less, default will be 24.
+// Applies if textOutput is true const printToConsole = true;                               // Defines whether or not the text frames will be printed to the console.This will playback the text frames at a speed as close to the given frames per second as possible. const targetWidth = 16;                                    // Width of final frame. const targetHeight = 12;                                   // Height of final frame. const textType = "block";                                  // Text type to convert the frames to.
+Current options are 'block' | 'ascii'

+const ASCIIList = [' ', '.', ':', '-', '=', '+', '*', '#', '%', '@']; // List of ASCII characters sorted by least to greatest brightness.
+Works best if there is a relatively smooth gradient.
 ```

 Most of the arguments are pretty self-explanatory, but here's a rundown of what they do:
-- *url*: Link for the youtube video to have its frames ripped.
+* ***url***: Link for the youtube video to have its frames ripped.

-- *fileOutputName*: All relavent files and directories created when ran will have this somewhere in their name.
+* ***fileOutputName***: All relavent files and directories created when ran will have this somewhere in their name.

-- *framesPerSecond*: This represents how many frames should be ripped from the video for every second of the video.
+* ***framesPerSecond***: This represents how many frames should be ripped from the video for every second of the video.
 This value also affects the playback speed in the console.
-Due to limitations with JavaScript, this will not play **exactly** on time.
+Due to limitations with JavaScript, this will not play *exactly* on time.
 A text data file will be provided that can be parsed with a language which can actually print exactly on time.

-- *textOutput*: This decides whether or not the program will convert every frame to text.
+* ***textOutput***: This decides whether or not the program will convert every frame to text.

-- *targetWidth*: Target width of the text frames.
-- *targetHeight*: Target height of the text frames.
+* ***localFile***: If there is a local mpeg encoded file that you want to rip the frames from, put the location and name of the file here.
+If not, leave this string empty.

-- *printToConsole*: This decides whether or not the text frames will be played back in the console.
+* ***printToConsole***: This decides whether or not the text frames will be played back in the console.

+* ***targetWidth***: Target width of the text frames.

+* ***targetHeight***: Target height of the text frames.

+* ***textType***: If *textOutput* is set to true, this specifies the type of text to render each of the frames as.
+Currently, the two options are 'ascii' and 'block'.
+Each of these renders the frames as their respective text type.

+* ***ASCIIList***: This is a list of ASCII characters to be used if *textType* is set to 'ascii'.
+The characters should be sorted from least bright to most bright.

 Once the keyword arguments are set, just run the program and everything will be done automatically.